sergisproject/sergisproject.github.io/index.md

 ## SerGIS Game Engine

 The SerGIS Game Engine is a node.js-based system for developing web-based interactive games.
-For more about it, see [sergis-game on GitHub](https://github.com/sergisproject/sergis-game).
+For development information related to SerGIS Game Engine, see the documentation on the [Game Engine Developer Docs page](docs/).

 ## SerGIS Legacy